-- Social Enterprises (SEs) that are registered with Singapore Centre for Social Enterprise (raiSE). - For the Infrastructure Support Grant, the SE applicant must have successfully bid for a site pre-identified for SECUF usage. - For the Programming Support Grant, the SE applicant must be prepared to conduct hands-on edible gardening workshops for seniors and the less privileged communities.
+- Social Enterprises (SEs) that are registered with Singapore Centre for Social Enterprise (raiSE). - For the Infrastructure Support Grant, the SE applicant must have successfully bid for a site pre-identified for SECUF usage. - For the Programming Support Grant, the SE applicant must be prepared to conduct gardening and horticulture-related workshops and programmes for seniors and the less privileged communities.